andreas-masaoutis/data_to_product_book/source/_files/A1_Introduction.rst

 # The fundamentals of building software

+Software development is fundamentaly about knowing the problem that we need to solve (requirements) writing the code that solves that problem (development) checking that the problem that we needed to solve has indeed been solved (testing/quality assurance)

 ## The software development life cycle
 No matter what the prefered software engineering methodoogy is, all of them are organised efforts to address a set of fundamental questions with respect to the development of a software.
 In other words, no matter in which way, when delivering a software system we are going to plan for, design, build, test, and deliver.
 Let's see: